Hunger Reference Desk

 For communicators, this is not abstract.
 Every headline, script, lesson plan, graphic, or storyline helps set the boundaries of what the public believes is normal, acceptable, or inevitable.
 Over time, those boundaries shape policy choices, often long after the original story is forgotten.

-The Hunger Reference Desk exists to support that responsibility.
+The Hunger Reference Desk exists to support that work.

 Not to prescribe language.
 Not to tell stories for you.